 With a history dating back to 1835, Rambagh Palace began life as the queen’s handmaiden’s quarters.
 Over the years it grew and grew, becoming the permanent residence of the maharaja of Jaipur.
-It remains in this glorious state today, its walls marked by opulent gold frescoes and rooms centred on ornate, four-poster beds that evoke the grandeur of days gone by, albeit with a touch of modernisation for the traveller of today.
+It remains in this glorious state today, its walls marked by opulent gold frescoes and guest rooms centred around ornate, four-poster beds that evoke the grandeur of days gone by, albeit with a touch of modernisation for the traveller of today.
 Vast gardens offer serpentine wanderings, scored to the tune of myriad birdsong.
-Transforming at nightfall into a riotous venue of colour and festivity, folk dancers and musicians perform traditional set pieces as have been done for centuries.
-The Steam bar is worth a look in, residing within a restored steam engine, nestled within a Victorian-era style station.
+Transforming at nightfall into a riotous venue of colour and festivity, folk dancers and musicians perform traditional set pieces that have lasted for centuries.
+The Steam bar is worth a look, residing within a restored steam engine, nestled within a Victorian-style station.